Who we are

 Under the Data Protection Act 1998 and the General Data Protection Regulations you have certain rights about the personal information we hold about you:

 You have the right to receive copies of the information we hold on you.
-A fee of £10 is payable and unless there is a legitimate reason why you cannot make the application in writing (in which case you should call us on 020 7727 8522), your request should be made to The Tudor Trust by email to email@example.com or in writing to The Data Controller, Tudor Trust, 7 Ladbroke Grove, London, W11 3BD
+A fee is not normally chargeable and unless there is a legitimate reason why you cannot make the application in writing (in which case you should call us on 020 7727 8522), your request should be made to The Tudor Trust by email to email@example.com or in writing to The Data Controller, Tudor Trust, 7 Ladbroke Grove, London, W11 3BD

 If you have any queries relating to how The Tudor Trust has processed your personal information you can contact us at firstname.lastname@example.org